-In this case the report should be made to SMT and/ or the Lead Designated Safeguarding Officer.
+In this case the report should be made to the Lead Designated Safeguarding Officer or Deputy Safeguarding Officer or their SMT.

 The Line Manager (or lead designated person) should obtain written details of the allegation from the person who received it; this must be signed and dated.
 Then written details should be countersigned and dated by the Line Manager (or designated person).